 "It was an unbelievable feeling, an emptiness."

-34 years have now passed since the tragic accident that took away his left arm.
-Read the story of that day as told by the band.
+Read the story of the tragic accident that took away his left arm as told by the band.

 Rick lost control of his left hand drive Corvette Stingray coming off of a sharp left hand turn.
 The car flipped over and hit a wall.
 His seatbelt came undone and took off his left arm as he was thrown through the sunroof.